How To Make Flashlight Application in Android Studio

-Today, Our post is How to make a flashlight app using the android studio.
-In this post, we will create a flashlight application for android mobile using an android studio with step by step.
-Therefore, If you will follow my guideline carefully so you will make your own android flashlight application with an easy method.
+Are you interested in Android app development and looking for a simple project?
+Make flashlight application in Android Studio is a great way to begin.
+This guide will walk you through the steps in an easy-to-understand method, making it perfect for beginners.
+We will cover How to make flashlight application using Android Studio.
+In this post, we will create a flashlight application for Android mobile using an Android studio step by step; therefore, If you follow my guidelines carefully, you will make your own Android flashlight application with an easy method.

 <uses-permission android:name="android.permission.CAMERA" />